sukrucildirr/smc-inference-server/README.md

 ## 📝 Evaluation

-This evaluation framework relies on `generate_until` calls from our custom `LLaMPPLInferenceAdapter`, and uses regex to extract the answer from the response.
-The sample task definition in `evaluation/tasks/mmlu_smc_regex.yaml` covers how this is set up.
+This evaluation framework relies on `generate_until` calls from our custom `LLaMPPLInferenceAdapter` (`evaluation/llamppl_inference_adapter.py`), and uses regex to extract the answer from the response.
+The sample task definition in `evaluation/tasks/mmlu_smc_regex.yaml` covers how this is set up, though your tasks should be copied to `lm_eval` tasks directory, noted below.

 ### LM Eval Harness